prowriting/prowritingaid.csharp/docs/WordCloudApi.md

 <a name="post"></a>
 # **Post**
-> AsyncResponseWordCloudResponse Post (WordCloudRequest request)
+> AsyncResponseWordCloudResponse Post (WordCloudRequest requestp)